Tire Chain FAQ

 Where and when do I need to carry tire chains?

-Between November 1 and May 1, all vehicles in Mount Rainier National Park are required to carry tire chains.
+Between November 1 and May 1, all vehicles in Mount Rainier National Park are required to carry tire chains or state-approved alternative traction devices at all times.
 This requirement applies to all vehicle types in all weather and road conditions.
+Be prepared to use the tire chains if required.

 What about sunny days?